SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 Sonata No.2 \-\> Composer: Chopin, Key: B Minor

 **Comments:**
-After we receive the initial pieces with their info, we start receiving commands.
+After you receive the initial pieces and the information about them, you start receiving commands.

-The first two commands are to add a piece to the collection and since the pieces are not already added, we manage to add them.
+The first two commands are to add a piece to the collection.
+Since the pieces are not in the collection, you add them.

-The third add command, however, **attempts to add a piece**, which is already in the collection, so we **print the appropriate message** and do not add the piece.
+By the third command, which is also `add`, you **attempt to add a piece** that is already in the collection, so you **print the appropriate message**, but you do not add the piece.

-After that, we receive the **remove command** and since the piece **is in the collection**, we remove it successfully.
+After that, you receive the `remove` command.

+Since the piece **is in the collection**, you remove it successfully.

-The last command **requires us to change the key of a piece.**
+The last command **requires changing the key of a piece**.

 Since the key is **present in the collection**, we **modify** its key.